Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/09-Putting-it-Together/README.md

 1. An endpoint for the user to sign up for an account, which should add a new User object to the database
 1. An endpoint for the user to log in
 1. A middleware function to determine if the user is logged in, and if so add their user info to the request object

+## Activity: Work Time (30 minutes)

+Continue working on your API project.

 ## Wrap-Up